borntofrappe/game-development/07 Pokemon/Pokemon 7/README.md

 It is initialized with a table, describing the following fields:

-- name, the name of the creature, also used in the textures's table
+- `name`, the name of the creature, also used in the textures's table

-- type, front or back to describe which sprite to actually use
+- `type`, front or back to describe which sprite to actually use

-- x and y, coordinates describing the pokemon position
+- `x` and `y`, coordinates describing the pokemon position

-Based on this value, `Player:render` uses the graphics module as previously done in the start state, and in the battle state, and anywhere else the game would need to render the pokemon.
+Based on these value, `Player:render` uses the graphics module as previously done in the start state, in the battle state, and anywhere else the game would need to render the pokemon.

 ```lua
 function Pokemon:render()